modernweb-dev/web/docs/docs/dev-server/plugins/import-maps.md

 Plugin for resolving imports using [Import maps](https://github.com/WICG/import-maps).

-Import Maps can be used to resolve imports in your code as an alternative to the `--node-resolve` flag, or it can be used to mock es modules.
+Import Maps can be used to resolve imports in your code as an alternative to the `--node-resolve` flag, or to mock modules.

 ## Import Maps